8tentaculos/cssfun/README.md

 ```

 #### Applying the Theme Class
-The generated theme object contains a `root` class, which represents the theme StyleSheet.
+The generated theme includes a `root` class, which makes all the theme's CSS variables available
-You can apply this class to the `body` element to style the entire application, or to any
+to elements that have this class and their descendants.
+You can apply this class to the `body` element
-specific component's root element to style just a part of your UI.
+to style the entire application or to the root element of a specific component to style only a part of
+your UI.

 ```javascript
 // Add theme class to the body